nesquena/rabl/README.md

 ## Breaking Changes ##

+ * v0.9.0 (released Oct 14, 2013) changes the [default node name for certain associations](https://github.com/nesquena/rabl/issues/505)
+   especially around STI models.
+You might want to verify for any breakages as a result and be more explicit by specifying an alias i.e `@users => :users`

  * v0.8.0 (released Feb 14, 2013) removes multi_json dependency and
    relies on Oj (or JSON) as the json parser.
 Simplifies code, removes a dependency but you might want to remove any references to MultiJson.